-- More and faster runoff from rainfall, especially high-intensity storms.
+- More and faster runoff than normal, especially from high-intensity storms.

 - Large amounts of sediment, which may reduce storage capacity in a reservoir or clog drainages and culverts.